dany1061/3os.org/docs/macOS/brew.md

 This script will perform the following:

 - Cheeks for required packages, installs them if missing
-- Runs brew doctor - Will display if there are error in brew
+- Runs brew doctor - display if there are `errors` in brew
 - Updates brew packages
 - Updates brew casks
 - Updates macOS AppStore Apps